School of Mechanical and Design Engineering

 Our partnerships with organisations around the world benefit from our teaching and research.
 Organisations we've working with include Cartier, the Royal National Orthopaedic Hospital (RNOH), Queen Alexandra Hospital, Diamond Light Source, Glaxo Smith Klein, and the Lung Institute.

 We're driven to make the world a better place through smarter thinking and design.
 Our leading experts and postgraduate researchers produce innovative, results-driven research to improve technology.
-Our REF 2014 results prove we're moving in the right direction - 61% of our research was rated as internationally excellent.
+Our REF 2021 results prove we're moving in the right direction — 75% of our engineering research outputs were judged to be world-leading or internationally excellent.

 Our areas of expertise